Sunday, December 12, 2010

 Dorothy encouraged me to adhere to my time-honored Chiefland routine, and that is just what I did.
 Arriving in town, the first order of business was checking into the motel.
 As usual, that was the Day’s Inn (née Holiday Inn Express).
 While the recession has had an obvious effect on the little hostelry, the room we were given was as clean as always and the Motel staff, those left, were as friendly as always.

 Motel settling done, it was out to the CAV proper for unloading.
 While Miss D allowed as the site looked familiar from my photos and videos, she opined that it was even better in person.
 Neat, clean, and, most of all, flat with excellent horizons.
 It’s close to town, but not so close that a light dome is a problem, not when the air is reasonably dry.
 We’d been curious as to how much company we’d have on the field with that cold weather on the way and the holiday season near.
 Turned out the Chiefland Observers are a dedicated crew, and by Friday night there would be at least a dozen telescopes on the field.

 DSRSG was a completely visual run.
 This time it would be Stellacam deep sky video all the way.
 That would allow me to go a lot longer, I thought.
 You’d be amazed how much warmer you stay out on a field if you have a roof over your head, even if there are no sides to your shelter.
 Also, while I haven’t really fallen behind on the H-Project, this fall has not been overly productive and late summer wasn’t either.
-I can cover one hell of a lot more ground with the Stellacam than I can with an eyepiece.
+I can cover one heck of a lot more ground with the Stellacam than I can with an eyepiece.
 Anyhow, As I opined to one CAV field denizen: “Eyepieces are for summertime when the nights are warm!”